Happy birthday KHR

 1963 - Alf Arrowsmith and Peter Thompson both struck their first reds goals as we thumped Wolverhampton Wanderers 6-0 in a First Division fixture with Ian Callaghan and Gordon Milne also on target, and Roger Hunt bagging a brace.
 This remains our joint best ever victory over Wolves, with keeper Jim Furnell playing his 28th and last reds game.

-1953 - We also hosted Wolves in the top flight, when Bill Jones netted in a 1-1 draw, and Dennis Wilshaw scoring one of his seven goals past us.
+1953 - We also hosted Wolves in the top flight, when Bill Jones netted his seventeenth and last reds goal in a 1-1 draw, and Dennis Wilshaw scoring one of his seven goals past us.

 Two derby wins